When we go to work each day, we assume that we will come home safe and sound. Unfortunately, too many of us do not, due to lapses in workplace safety.

-Conduct periodic safety audits that are intentionally highly visible, so work teams get the message that safety matters.
+- Conduct periodic safety audits that are intentionally highly visible, so work teams get the message that safety matters.

 2. Conduct regular workplace inspections and correct unsafe practices.

-Also identify potential situations that could lead to criminal harm to employees, whether robbery, assault, or worse.
+- Identify potential situations that could lead to criminal harm to employees, whether robbery, assault, or worse.
 Employees don’t intentionally make their workplaces unsafe but their own ignorance and inattentiveness can harm them.

 Ignorance shouldn’t be an excuse for any unsafe situation or consequence but too often it’s a root cause of them.

 Too often, workers take short cuts and use the wrong tools or equipment just to get work done faster.
 Proper training again comes into play here: they must be taught how to properly use and maintain tools and equipment, along with periodic reinforcement training.

 If an incident occurs — no matter whether it’s big or small or whether it’s an accident, a health problem, or a physical crime— respond appropriately and call the proper authorities immediately.
 All incidents should be investigated, to identify and correct their causes.

 When employees report unsafe situations, recognize and reward them appropriately.
-It can be a simple thank you that doesn’t cost anything or something minimal like two movie tickets.
+It can be as simple as saying thank you.
 The “thank you” should be done in a visible way, either in a team meeting or by a companywide memo.
 You want all employees to realize that safety is valued and will be rewarded.